muratk3n/thirdwave/en/README.md

 ---

-We all live on mountain tops IOW

----

-Average surface elevation of Earth is 840 meters... yep the "sea level" is not actually zero elevation level..
+Average surface elevation of Earth is 840 meters... most know "sea level" is not actually zero elevation level..
 The real bottom is at the bottom of some the sea, ocean..
 And there is a lota ocean!

+We all live on mountain tops IOW

 ---